Acting Games | Drama Exercises and Games for Kids and Adults

 4. Next, have them pick a second person: this person is their “hero”.
 This person should make them feel calm and happy.
 Again, this person should not know they’ve been chosen.

-5. Finally, task students with keeping their hero between them and the villain.
-Challenge them to keep up the charade as long as they can (the class will eventually tangle hopelessly).
+5. Finally, task participants with keeping their hero between them and the villain.
+Challenge them to keep up the charade as long as they can (the group will eventually tangle hopelessly.)

 Tip: For younger groups, this is a great game for teaching about emotions and empathy: how do they feel about the hero and the villain?
 Why might they want to keep them away?